2022 Milestones National Autism Conference

 Phone: (216) 464-7600

-This kit is designed to address questions related to sleep problems for individuals with Autism Spectrum Disorder.
+This kit is designed to address questions related to sleep problems for autistic individuals.
 For further help and assistance, please contact Milestones Autism Resources at (216) 464-7600 ext.
-200 or email@example.com and ask for the Helpdesk.
+200 or firstname.lastname@example.org and ask for the Helpdesk.

 Milestones provides consultation services to all family members, professionals, and self-advocates.
 Services include connecting participants to resources and providing general information and assistance.
 We also offer a free Autism Helpdesk.
 If you have any questions or concerns, please contact us at 216.464.7600 or email@example.com.